zammad/zammad-admin-documentation/settings/security/base.rst

 .. warning:: **😖 This setting may be confusing**

    Deactivation of above function **does not** deactivate automatic account creation!
-This means: If a user write e.g. an email to Zammad and has no account yet, Zammad will automatically create the account.
+This means: If a user writes e.g. an email to Zammad and has no account yet, Zammad will automatically create the account.

    User accounts are a direct dependency of tickets and thus technically